 Do you use herbs?

 I am certified in Oriental Medicine, which includes herbs and acupuncture.
-I find that frequent acupuncture often means that herbs arenít necessary.
+I find that frequent acupuncture often means that herbs aren't necessary.
 Limited herbs are available.

 How do herbs differ from western medicine?

 Chinese herbal formulas tend to be much gentler than western medicines, and work to not only help relieve symptoms, but to help return the body to balance and equilibrium, so that herbs will not be needed further.
-That is why we often modify the herbs as treatment continues, since the body starts to shift towards being healthier, and therefore the herbs are modified to meet the changing needs of the body.
+That is why I sometimes change the herbs as treatment continues, since the body starts to shift towards being healthier, and therefore the herbs are changed to meet the changing needs of the body.

 Can I take Chinese herbs when I am on medication?